What Does PCOS Stand For & What Are The Symptoms?

 While the exact cause of PCOS is not known, elevated insulin levels and high levels of androgens are thought to play a role.
 Genetics may also be involved.
-Insulin, a hormone secreted from the pancreas, in response to glucose intake, begins to rise in PCOS.
-This leads to poor blood-sugar control, insulin resistance, weight gain, and eventually, type 2 diabetes.
-These high levels of insulin stimulate the ovaries to make more testosterone, compromising ovulation and conception.
+Insulin, a hormone secreted from the pancreas in response to glucose, begins to rise in PCOS.
+This leads to poor blood-sugar control, insulin resistance, weight gain, and eventually type 2 diabetes.
+High levels of insulin stimulate the ovaries to make more testosterone, compromising ovulation and conception.

-The occurrences of PCOS are increasing, most likely, due to the obesity epidemic we are facing as a society.
-Stressful lifestyles, and environmental chemicals and toxins are also factors.
-High-carb diets, blood-sugar dysregulation, inadequate exercise and poor sleep habits all lead to hormonal disruption.
+The occurrences of PCOS are increasing, most likely due to the obesity epidemic we’re facing as a society.
+Stressful lifestyles, and the bombardment of environmental chemicals and toxins are also implicated.
+High-carb diets, blood-sugar imbalances, inadequate exercise and poor sleep habits all lead to hormonal disruption.
 Addressing these issues will decrease the chances of developing PCOS.

-It is common for the signs and symptoms of PCOS to occur around puberty, and the beginning of menstruation.
-Symptoms may occur later, however, especially if weight gain has been substantial.
-Some women will not be diagnosed until they struggle to become pregnant.
+It’s common for the signs and symptoms of PCOS to present around puberty when menstruation begins.
+Symptoms may occur later, especially if weight gain has been substantial.
+Some women won’t be diagnosed until they try to get pregnant without success.

-Below is a list of possible symptoms, which could be more severe in the obese or overweight.
+Below is a list of potential symptoms, which will likely be more severe in women who are overweight:

 - Weight gain or an inability to lose weight